-20 blank notecards (5 each of 4 designs) with envelopes in a decorative box.
+20 blank notecards (5 each of 4 designs) with envelopes in a decorative box

-Published with The National Gallery of Art.
+Published with the National Gallery of Art, Washington

 Mark Rothko was one of a small group of great artists who established New York City as central to the art world in the 1950s.
 While his work was an enormous critical success, critics had trouble writing about it: in that formalist era, a painting had to be considered strictly as itself; to write criticism that mentioned a work’s emotional or spiritual effect on the writer was really not acceptable.
-Rothko’s paintings had viewers—Robert Hughes, Robert Goldwater, John Ashbery—publicly scolding one another for describing them in the words of people who had been profoundly, subjectively, emotionally affected.
+Stunningly full of silent communication, these richly hued paintings are Rothko’s thoughts made manifest and invite quiet contemplation.